casanabria2/graf-region-source-ip/README.md

 A Python script that filters Grafana source IPs against AWS region ranges, helping you identify which Grafana IPs are located in specific AWS regions.

+## ⚠️ Legal Disclaimer

+**This project is NOT affiliated with, endorsed by, or maintained by Grafana Labs.** This is an independent, community-driven tool created for educational and operational purposes.
+Grafana Labs does not provide support, maintenance, or warranty for this software.
+Use at your own risk.

 ## Overview

 This tool downloads the current list of Grafana source IPs and compares them against AWS IP ranges for a specified region.
 It's useful for: